Boost SEO With Clever Internal Linking - A Hidden Ranking Gem

 How many internal links should I add in one blog post?

-What is the best anchor text for internal links?
+What anchor text should I use for internal links?

-Try not to use the exact same anchor text every time.
-Small changes like “content marketing examples” vs “examples of content marketing” can look more natural.
+Try to avoid using the exact same anchor text every time you link to the same page.
+Small variations can look more natural, like “content marketing examples” versus “examples of content marketing.”

-What are common internal linking mistakes that hurt SEO?
+What are the biggest internal linking mistakes to avoid?

-The biggest mistake is adding links that do not match what the reader wants next.
-If the link feels random, people will not click, and it can hurt trust.
+The biggest mistake is adding links that do not match what the reader is trying to do.
+Irrelevant links can confuse people and make your page feel spammy.

-Also watch out for “orphan pages,” which are pages with no internal links pointing to them.
-If nothing links to a page, search engines may have a harder time finding it.
+Another common issue is orphan pages, which are posts with few or no links pointing to them.
+If nothing links to a page, search engines and readers may never find it.

 How can RightBlogger help me add internal links faster while writing?